Indrema: L600

-The L600 was to be a Linux-based game console/computer and was in the process of being developed by Indrema until they ceased operations in April 2001.
+The L600, also known as the Indrema Entertainment System, was to be a Linux-based game console/computer and was in the process of being developed by Indrema until they ceased operations in April 2001.
 Besides game play, it was also to be a CD player, DVD player, web browser, and TiVo-like video recorder.
 It also would have been an MP3 storage device.

 Had the console been released, it would have cost US$299 and would have had 30 games available at launch.
 It would have had 64MB of system RAM and 96MB of total memory.
-Its storage medium would have been 10GB discs.
-It would have had HDTV support at resolutions up to 1080i.
-Indrema would have let regular end-users develop their games via their development kit.
-Most companies charge more than $10,000 USD for their kits.
-It would have had a GPU slide bay (it would allow the user to slide out the graphics processor when a better one was available), an x86-based microprocessor running at 600 MHz, and it would have been able to process 120-180 million polygons per second.
+Its storage was a 10GB hard drive (which could be upgraded to 50GB) and its games would be on DVD-9 discs and CD-R. It would have had HDTV support at resolutions up to 1080i.
+Indrema would have let regular end-users develop their games via their development kit, unlike other companies, which charge more than $10,000 USD for their kits.
+It would allow the user to upgrade their graphics processing unit via the "GPU Slide Bay", and had an x86-based processor running at 600 MHz, which was later upgraded to a 750 MHz AMD Duron processor, and its GeForce 3 GPU would have been able to process 120-180 million polygons per second.

 There was little hope for the L600, however, as its speculated release date of Summer 2001 or later was after the launch of Sega's Dreamcast and Sony's PlayStation 2, and very near or after the release of Microsoft's Xbox and Nintendo's GameCube.
 The Dreamcast and GameCube had launched at considerably lower prices, and PlayStation 2 and Xbox at the same speculated US$299 despite having bigger budgets and less advanced hardware than the L600 was supposed to have, leading to doubts.
 It was just one of many independently developed systems that would be unable to take consumer attention and spending from more established, previously mentioned companies already in the market.